Create a Single Product Page with HTML5

 }

-Then, when the details element is open, the background position will move to the bottom which will show the minus icon.
+When the details element is open, the background position shifts to display the minus icon:

 details[open] > summary:before,